simpleis6est/Target-Person-Tracking-System/README.md

 Target Person Tracking System

 On this project we intend to combine face recognition with person tracking, both of which are from Openvino.
 If the programme detects and identifies a certain person, the software proceeds to discern whether the coincidence rate is 70% or above in reference to the target previously learnt.
 Once the threshold has been met (i.e the programmes confirms that the person to be recognised), the software places a square around the person and tracks them.
+In addition to the following code snippets for facial recongition and person tracking, we used data augmentation to train the programme images of the South Korean actor Wonbin.

 ### Virtual Enviroment